pydata/xarray/doc/computation.rst

-Note that xarray slightly diverges from the pandas ``interpolate`` syntax by providing the ``use_coordinate`` keyword which facilitates a clear specification of which values to use as the index in the interpolation.
+Note that xarray slightly diverges from the pandas ``interpolate`` syntax by providing the ``use_coordinate`` keyword which facilitates a clear specification of which values to use as the index in the interpolation. xarray also provides the ``maxgap`` keyword argument to limit the interpolation to data gaps of length ``maxgap`` or smaller.
+See
+:py:meth:`~xarray.DataArray.interpolate_na` for more.

 Aggregation
 ===========